libraryaddict/KolTofuFarming/README.md

 Rollover.
 There's only one outfit that benefits from rollover, the "Gladiatorial Glad Rags"

-You will also need to setup a mood "acidparade"
+You will also need to setup a mood "acidparade".
+You can either have your buffset already setup, or use the below.

 ```text
 When I run low on Heart of Lavender, use 1 lavender candy heart